-The programme will operate in: Belgium, Croatia, France, Germany, Greece, Italy, Netherlands, Poland, Portugal, Spain, Sweden, Turkey, United Kingdom, Australia, Bangladesh, Cambodia, Hong Kong, India, Indonesia, Japan, Malaysia, Myanmar, New Zealand, Philippines, Singapore, South Korea, Taiwan, Thailand, Vietnam, Egypt, and Israel.
+The programme will operate in: Belgium, Croatia, France, Germany, Greece, Italy, Netherlands, Poland, Portugal, Spain, Sweden, Turkey, United Kingdom, Australia, Bangladesh, Cambodia, Hong Kong, India, Indonesia, Japan, Lebanon, Malaysia, Myanmar, New Zealand, Philippines, Singapore, South Korea, Taiwan, Thailand, Vietnam, Egypt, and Israel.

 The Rapid Response and Recovery programme will focus on the most affected business owners, particularly underserved business owners including young people (aged 18-35 years), women, and refugees and other migrants

 The programme will support small business owners like Chaima Doya, a young entrepreneur in France whose sewing business stopped overnight when the country went into lockdown, leaving her unable to make loan repayments.
 Now, she has pivoted to making free face masks for nursing staff, supported by YBI’s member in France, Adie.
 From signposting government support to advising her on how to run a business in isolation and how to resume it once the crisis is over, Adie has been there every step of the way.
 As Chaima says, “Adie has fully supported me.
 From the first week of isolation, when my adviser Cécile called to offer to extend the terms of my loan.
 It touched me that she offered help.”